 Keep in mind that the following reasons for unemployment would prevent the applicant from claiming benefits for unemployment in Colorado:

-- Being unable to perform work duties do to drug and/or alcohol use during work hours.
+- Being unable to perform work duties due to drug and/or alcohol use during work hours

 - Must be physically and mentally able to pursue work at the time of filing their claim.

 - Must be actively seeking out employment and keeping an adequate record of all applications submitted.